Sri Lankan Food Guide

 1. Rice & Curry

 Rice and Curry are a specialty in Sri Lanka.
 When ordering this dish, you can order a curry of fish, chicken, or mutton.
-Don’t expect a small dish.
+Don’t expect a small dish, so don’t order different things.
 When ordering curry, you’ll also get vegetables, lentils, and fruits.

 2. Kottu

 Kottu is a spicy stir-fry of shredded roti bread with vegetables.
 You can also order a Kottu with eggs, meat, chicken, or cheese.
-I really liked this dish but way too spicy haha!
+I really liked this dish, but way too spicy for me!

 3. Banana Fritters